 This all began with my curiosity surrounding AT&T’s requirements as a subscriber to their networks.
 Unlike many cable carriers, AT&T demands you use their piece-of-sh*t equipment just to hop onto their sub-par networks.
 For this particular model, NVG595, the most common limiting factor that degrades user experience is the whopping 8,000 state table limit which triggers the most infamous hideous-don’t-need-know-you’re-a-piece-of-sh*t-device page that forces everyone to open the said page explaining that Arris had a potty accident and had to reset itself.

 Can we get rid of these?
 Yes, hopefully.
 You could complain about it to AT&T, but what do think they’re going to do about it?
 I’ll tell you.
-They won’t fix it, but they’ll sell you another under powered device.
+They won’t fix it, but they’ll sell you another underpowered device.
 And the loop goes on and on.
-Throughout the past couple of years there has been great progress into the idea of completely getting rid of these devices altogether.
-Some methods use the built-in “IP Passthrough” feature (doesn’t bypass the state table) while others call for plugging the device into your main switch initially and after a power loss, others call for an 802.1x proxy.
+Throughout the past couple of years, there has been great progress in the idea of completely getting rid of these devices altogether.
+Some methods use the built-in “IP Passthrough” feature (which doesn’t bypass the state table), while others call for plugging the device into your main switch initially, and after a power loss, others call for an 802.1x proxy.
 But what about no Arris at all?
 It’s possible but much more uglier than all the other methods.
 It requires grabbing some certificates from the NAND on board.
-How you obtain those is up to you, and obviously how poorly secured your device is.
+How you obtain those is up to you, and obviously, how poorly secured your device is.
 Mine wasn’t poorly secured.
 It shipped with a newer firmware version, so all those exploits everyone has been talking about are pretty much all patched up.
 So…… Let’s see how we’re going to dig up those certificates from the NAND.